-All catches of Atlantic salmon must be reported to GFLK.
-The catches were either sold at local open air markets or to local institutions, hotels, etc., or kept for private consumption.
+In 2005 a total of 185 licenses have been issued.
+The total utilization of licenses amounted to 15,68 % according to GFLK.
+The catches were either sold at local open air markets or to local institutions, hotels etc, or kept for private consumption.

-The wildlife and fisheries officers of GFLK make random checks at local markets in towns and settlements along the west coast of Greenland, and in hotels, restaurants, shops, etc. in order to compare purchase of salmon with reported catches.
-In 2004, the wildlife and fisheries officers once again have put a lot of effort into handing out reporting forms to all fishermen whom they have observed fishing for salmon, and informing them that all catches must be reported to GFLK.
+The wildlife and fisheries officers of GFLK make random checks at local markets in towns and settlements along the west coast of Greenland, and in hotels, restaurants, shops etc. in order to compare purchase of salmon with reported catches.
+In 2005, the wildlife and fisheries officers once again have put a lot of effort into handing out reporting forms to all fishermen whom they have observed fishing for salmon, and informing them that all catches must be reported to GFLK.